 Background and breaking into UX

-Samuel first dipped his toes into SaaS as a software developer.
-He was led to UX a decade ago where he realized how important, yet often overlooked, user experience was at the time.
+Samuel first dipped their toes into SaaS as a software developer.
+They were led to UX a decade ago where they realized how important, yet often overlooked, user experience was at the time.
 With that need in mind, Samuel went on to found User Onboard, a frequently-updated compendium of user onboarding resources, teardowns, essays, tips and thoughts.

 The Elements of User Onboarding